markd89/floatingtoolbar/README.md

 When run in daemon mode, it waits for the client to pass it an action such as speak the text in the clipboard, stop playback, etc. The author suggests associating keyboard hotkeys for each action.

-This python toolbar provides an alternative to hotkeys with a UI.
+This python toolbar provides a UI alternative to using hotkeys.

 <img width="165" height="36" alt="image" src="https://github.com/user-attachments/assets/9364ea53-3a23-4ad2-a27e-64aeffaaf15e" />